CheffCorleOne/OmniCLI/README.md

 # OmniCLI – Offline AI Terminal Assistant

 OmniCLI is an adaptive AI agent that lives inside a Linux terminal and helps systems administrators translate natural-language intents into safe, optimized shell workflows.
-The project follows the OmniCLI v1.0 specification (02 Dec 2025) and is delivered as an offline-first CLI application that automatically adapts to the host hardware, understands the surrounding system context, and continuously learns from prior interactions.
+The project follows the OmniCLI v1.0 (techscpecs.md) (02 Dec 2025) and is delivered as an offline-first CLI application that automatically adapts to the host hardware, understands the surrounding system context, and continuously learns from prior interactions.

 ## Vision